 For the applications of point level detection requiring no moving parts, the optical liquid level sensor is a good choice.
 The optical liquid level sensor is suitable for high, medium and low liquid level detection, and is suitable for almost any installation mode.
 It has no moving parts and emits infrared light through the LED to calculate the liquid level change according to the amount of reflected light.
 Optical liquid level sensors can be customized to high temperature resistance models and are available in different sizes to meet the needs of different applications.

-The point level switch can indicate a specific liquid level, but for continuous liquid level measurement and monitoring within a certain range, continuous liquid level sensors are required.
+The point level switch, such as the RF admittance point level switch, can indicate a specific liquid level, but for continuous liquid level measurement and monitoring within a certain range, continuous liquid level sensors are required.
 Just like the above float and ultrasonic liquid level sensor technology, we can use a continuous float level transmitter or ultrasonic liquid level sensor for continuous liquid level measurement.
 In addition, potentiometric and magnetostrictive liquid level sensors can also be used for continuous level measurements.

 When selecting a liquid level sensor, it is important to confirm whether the sensor or switch type meets the application requirements.
 In addition to the potential mechanism of action, it is also important to consider the viscosity of the material (especially when measuring the corrosive media) and the liquid to be tested.